New book on the Master Cleanse Master Cleanse / Raw Food Website Lemonade Diet supplies

 Q. I have been wanting to go on this for a while, but I'm concerned about being older (61) and whether it will cause me any problems with my health.
 It's good now, except I have no energy, know I need to cleanse my body and need to lose some weight.
 Have there been any problems for older people?

-A. As of October 2007, I've done it 18 times from 10 to 28 days.
+A. As of October 2007, I was 61 years old and have done it more than 18 times from 10 to 28 days.
 It's wonderful and rather than aggravate problems, seems to handle most of them.
 You'll not be hungry nor feel tired except when you're having a detox day and then it will pass after a day or two.

 Q. I drank the laxative tea in the evening and the quart of salt water in the morning, but didn't have any bowel movements.
 What can I do?